-Type search terms separated by the Boolean operators AND, OR and NOT (put them in capital letters to tell NUsearch that you want to do a controlled search).
+You can use Boolean operators AND, OR and NOT to build a search that will return more precise results (note that these terms should be in capital letters to tell NUsearch that you want to do a controlled search).

-Use Boolean OR if you want to return results that contain either of the terms you have entered, or both of them.
-This will expand your search:
+Use OR if you want to return results that contain either of the terms you have entered, or both of them.

 Normally AND is not needed because NUsearch automatically returns results that contain all the terms you have typed in.

 AND, OR and NOT can be combined and used with parentheses to make search queries even more precise: